Piracy off the coast of Somalia

-Somalia was designated as a failed state, with extensive internal conflicts and major instability continuing until 2012, when the Federal Government of Somalia was established, which despite the intervention and support of foreign forces, could not fully establish its authority with threats from jihadist group al-Shabaab, so Somalia remained characterised as a fragile state.
+Somalia was designated as a failed state by many in 1992, with extensive internal conflicts and major instability continuing until 1994, when the Federal Government of Somalia was established, which despite the intervention and support of foreign forces, could not fully establish its authority with threats from jihadist group al-Shabaab, so Somalia remained characterised as a fragile state.
 This disorder meant there was no longer effective government policing of Somali waters by the Somali Navy, a weakness then exploited by often large foreign fishing boats, further threatening the livelihoods of local Somali fishing communities.

-They in part responded by forming armed groups to deter what they perceived as invaders.
+The fishing community responded by forming armed groups to deter what they perceived as invaders.
 These groups, using small boats such as skiffs and motorised boats, would sometimes hold vessels and crew for ransom.
+Some pirates have indicated that they would cease their activities if a national Somali coastguard were established that could effectively secure Somali waters.
 This practice grew into a lucrative trade, where large ransom payments were demanded and often paid.

 These groups were then considered to be pirates, especially after they began hijacking non-fishing commercial vessels.
 With the region badly affected by poverty and government corruption, there was little political motivation at the local level to deal with the crisis.
-Large numbers of unemployed Somali youth began to see it as a means of supporting their families.
+Large numbers of unemployed Somali youth began to see it as a means of making money.
 International organizations began to express concern over the new wave of piracy due to its high cost to global trade and the incentive to profiteer by insurance companies and others.
 Some believe that elements within Somalia collaborated with the pirates both to strengthen their political influence as well as for financial gain.

-After the 1998 United States embassy bombings, the USS Cole bombing in 2000 in Aden, Yemen, followed by the 9/11 attacks in 2001 on the United States, the US Navy decided to step up its activities around the Horn of Africa and the Red Sea, by establishing in stages a multinational anti-piracy coalition known as Combined Task Force 150 (CTF 150), with an Area of Responsibility (AOR) including some of the world's busiest shipping lanes, spanning over two million square miles, covering the Red Sea, Gulf of Aden, Indian Ocean and Gulf of Oman (but not inside the Persian Gulf, which is the responsibility of CTF 152).
+After the 1998 United States embassy bombings, the USS Cole bombing in 2000 in Aden, Yemen, followed by the September 11 attacks in 2001 on the United States, the US Navy decided to step up its activities around the Horn of Africa and the Red Sea, by establishing in stages a multinational anti-piracy coalition known as Combined Task Force 150 (CTF 150), with an Area of Responsibility (AOR) including some of the world's busiest shipping lanes, spanning over two million square miles, covering the Red Sea, Gulf of Aden, Indian Ocean and Gulf of Oman (but not inside the Persian Gulf, which is the responsibility of CTF 152).
 This area is a vital artery of world trade from the Far East to Europe and the US, with thousands of shipping movements per year including the transportation of over 27 million barrels of oil.
 The participating nations have included Australia, Canada, Denmark, France, Germany, Italy, Netherlands, New Zealand, Pakistan, Spain, Saudi Arabia, the United Kingdom and the United States.
-Command of CTF 150 generally rotates between nations on a four monthly basis.
+Command of CTF 150 generally rotates between nations on a four month basis.